 This word has been around for many decades and stems from a time when organizations were much more centralized.
 Still, as IT as a field and IT services as a market have evolved, SDLC has become an integral aspect of how custom software development company develop software solutions.

 This post offers a thorough examination of the system development life cycle.
-You will understand what an SDLC is, 7 stages of system development life cycle, and why it is vital by reading it.
+You will understand what an SDLC is, the 7 stages of the system development life cycle, and why it is vital by reading it.

 Let's get this game started.

 A system development life cycle (SDLC) is a systematic project management model that lays out the steps involved in developing an IT system, from conception to completion.